 This is the story of the Ken Saro-Wiwa Audio Archive, which was created by Dr Anne O’Brien and Helen Fallon.
 The archive is freely available online.
 It has been accessed over 2,000 times since its creation and continues to be a living archive of people and events related to Ken Saro-Wiwa and his ideals.

-As of August 2017, there are 15 recordings in the audio archive and these can be accessed at:
+As of August 2018 there are 15 recordings in the audio archive and these can be accessed at: